ivy-llc/ivy/README.rst

     np_mse    = mse_loss(np.ones((5,)), np.ones((5,)))
     torch_mse = mse_loss(torch.ones((5,)), torch.ones((5,)))

-In the example above we show how Ivy's functions are compatible with tensors from different frameworks.
-This is the same for ALL Ivy functions.
-They can accept tensors from any framework and return the correct result.
+The previous example above shows how Ivy's functions are compatible with tensors from different frameworks.
+All ivy functions can accept tensors from any framework and return the correct result.

-The `Ivy Stateful API <https://lets-unify.ai/ivy/overview/design/ivy_as_a_framework/ivy_stateful_api.html>`_, on the other hand, allows you to define trainable modules and layers, which you can use alone or as a part of any other framework code!
+On the other hand, the `Ivy Stateful API <https://lets-unify.ai/ivy/overview/design/ivy_as_a_framework/ivy_stateful_api.html>`_ allows you to define trainable modules and layers, which you can use alone or as a part of any other framework code!

 .. code-block:: python